containers/bootc/manpages-md/bootc-install.md

 # DESCRIPTION

-Install the running container to a target
+Install the running container to a target.

+This has two main sub-commands \`to-disk\` (which expects an empty block device) and \`to-filesystem\` which supports installation to an already extant filesystem.

 # OPTIONS

 **-h**, **\--help**

-:   Print help
+:   Print help (see a summary with -h)

 **-V**, **\--version**